tx4x/orc/doc/config.md

-This guide will show you how to get started with running `orc`!
-An Orc node requires a configuration file to get up and running.
-The path to this file is given to `orc` when starting a node.
+This guide will show you how to get started with running `orcd`!
+An ORC node requires a configuration file to get up and running.
+The path to this file is given to `orcd` when starting a node.

 ```
-orc --config path/to/orc.config
+orcd --config path/to/orc.config
 ```

 If a configuration file is not supplied, a minimal default configuration is